James Pillans

-James Pillans FRSE (1778–1864) was a Scottish classical scholar and educational reformer.
-He is credited with inventing the blackboard, but more correctly was the inventor of coloured chalk.
+James Pillans FRSE (1778–1864) was a Scottish classical scholar, Professor of Humanity at the University of Edinburgh, and educational reformer.
+He is credited with inventing the blackboard, alongside his colleague Jack Smart but more correctly was the inventor of coloured chalk.

 Early life

 The son of James Pillans, he was born at Sheriff Brae in Leith in April 1778.
 His father was a merchant and then a printer in Edinburgh, creating Pillans & Wilson.
 He was also an elder in the Anti-Burgher branch of the Scottish Secession Church, of Adam Gib, and a liberal in politics.
 Pillans was educated at the Royal High School, Edinburgh, under Alexander Adam, of whom he subsequently contributed a biography to the Encyclopædia Britannica.
 He was second in the rector's class, after his close friend Francis Horner; another classmate was John Archibald Murray.

 His father wished to apprentice him to a paper-stainer, but Pillans went on to the University of Edinburgh, where he graduated with an MA on 30 January 1801.
 He became a pupil of Andrew Dalzell, was influenced by Dugald Stewart, and attended the chemistry lectures of Joseph Black.
-He was a member of the "dialectic society" founded by "Burgher" divinity students in the University.
+He was a member of the "dialectic society" founded by "Burgher" divinity students in the university.
 After graduation he acted as tutor, first to Thomas Francis Kennedy at Dunure, Ayrshire, next in a family in Northumberland, where he had the opportunity of speaking French.
 He then moved to Eton, as a private tutor.